River Bray

 The River Bray is a small river in North Devon, England.
 It is a tributary of the River Mole, which in turn is a tributary of the River Taw.
 It rises in Exmoor, near the border with Somerset.

 Geology

-Generally, the River is quite shallow, but it can be prone to flooding.
-In the Lynmouth Flood, the River Bray was affected by the unseasonably high rainfall, and burst its banks, killing a group of schoolboy campers at Filleigh.
+Generally, the river is quite shallow, but it can be prone to flooding.
+In the Lynmouth Flood, the Bray was affected by the unseasonably high rainfall, and burst its banks, killing a group of schoolboy campers at Filleigh.

 Villages

-Several villages, such as Brayford, have had their name given from the River Bray.
+The River Bray has given its names to several villages, such as Brayford.